-Hakan S. Edstrom has been our President and Chief Operating Officer since April 2001 and has served as one of our directors since December 2001.
+Hakan S. Edstrom has served as our President and Chief Executive Officer since January 2015, and, before that, as our President and Chief Operating Officer since 2001.
+He has served as one of our directors since December 2001.
+In February 2015, Mr. Edstrom was elected to the Board of Directors of Vaccinogen Inc., a leading cancer immunotheraphy company where he will also chair the Compensation Committee and serve on their Audit Committee.
 Mr. Edstrom was with Bausch & Lomb, Inc., a health care product company, from January 1998 to April 2001, advancing to the position of Senior Corporate Vice President and President of Bausch & Lomb, Inc. Americas Region.
 From 1981 to 1997, Mr. Edstrom was with Pharmacia Corporation, where he held various executive positions, including President and Chief Executive Officer of Pharmacia Ophthalmics Inc. Mr. Edstrom was educated in Sweden and holds a master's degree in Business Administration from the Stockholm School of Economics.
 The Board believes that Mr. Edstrom's business experience, including his extensive experience as an executive officer of health care product companies, combined with his business acumen and judgment provide our Board with valuable operational expertise and leadership skills.